Love your Burial Ground Week & Churches Count on Nature – FAQs

 If you are sending a written list please give us the English name, and if you know the Latin name too, then include it.
 Don't worry if you don't, English is fine.
 NB.
 If you use the iNaturalist system it adds the Latin name automatically!

-During Love Your Burial Ground Week and Churches Count on Nature the Church of England are running a series of webinars on a range of topics, from climate change to practical management of churchyards for people and wildlife.
-There are case studies as well as expert speakers so please have a look at the programme from last year https://www.churchofengland.org/about/environment-and-climate-change/webinars-land-and-nature-churches-count-nature-week and view as many of the webinars as you would like.
-The new programme will be released shortly.
+During Love Your Burial Ground Week and Churches Count on Nature 2023 the Church of England are running a series of webinars on a range of topics, from climate change to practical management of churchyards for people and wildlife.
+There are case studies as well as expert speakers so please have a look at the programme from last year https://www.churchofengland.org/about/environment-and-climate-change/webinars-land-and-nature-churches-count-nature-week The new programme for 2023 will be released shortly.